nex3/80-days/source/index.md

   well, we'll figure something out on the fly.

 ### Timing

-* Don't play through more than one in-game day per real-time day.
-The game usually autosaves at 10pm nightly, so that's a good default time for sending your daily update.

-  * If it doesn't, just play until you hit a save point.
-If it somehow ends up going more than one in-game day without saving, let me know in your email, and wait to progress until the real-time day catches up with your game.

 * I must receive your update email during the appropriate day, according to whatever time zone you're playing in.